UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_01.md

 Notes:

 By default, you're going to see the "Launcher" tab, which allows you to create various new working environments.

+By now, this interface should look familiar to you!

 You have already used the terminal and Git extension inside JupyterLab in previous chapters.
 In this chapter, we will go in more detail about JupyterLab's functionality, and how we can effectively use this environment for interactive development of our data science projects.

 ---

 # Use conda environments with JupyterLab